James T. Sparks, D.V.M. & Owner

 Growing up in Council Bluffs, Iowa, Dr. Gubbels developed his passions for veterinary practices at an early age.
 Chad remembers his childhood pet, Rocky, who was always loving and kind.
 Whenever Rocky needed to make a trip to the veterinarian’s office, Dr. Gubbels and his family never feared.
 They knew that Rocky was in good hands, as the veterinary clinic they went to always showed compassion and care.
 This lead Dr. Gubbels to admire veterinarians and their profession, ultimately enticing him to become one himself.

 After receiving an undergraduate degree from Iowa State University in May 2013, Dr. Gubbels furthered his education at Iowa State University by attending the College of Veterinary Medicine.
 There, he was an honors student on the dean’s list, graduating in May 2017.
 Since then, Dr. Gubbels has developed an interest in veterinary surgery, dentistry, preventative medicine, and more.

-Dr. Gubbels has three pets.
-His dog, Albus, is a Great Pyrenees who loves to exercise and keep playful.
+Dr. Gubbels has four pets.
+His dogs are, Albus, is a Great Pyrenees who loves to exercise and keep playful, and newest member, Belle, the Great Pyrenees mix puppy.
 Dr. Gubbels’ cats, Peanut and Olive, love keeping both Chad and his wife, a fellow veterinarian, Dr. Elizabeth Trepp, company at home.
 In his free time, Dr. Gubbels enjoys most things outdoors, including participating in softball leagues, playing disc golf, golf, fishing, and hiking.
 He also loves traveling and seeing new places, enjoying craft beer on occasion along the way.
 He is an avid supporter of Kansas City sporting events, such as the KC Chiefs, Royals, and NASCAR.